zenoss/ZenPacks.zenoss.ZenPackLib/docs/yaml-classes-and-relationships.rst

   :Required: No
   :Type: map<relationship_name, list<*relationship_or_method_name*>>
   :Default Value: {} *(empty map)*

+link_provider
+  :Description: Supply the module and class name of the link provider.
+This **must** be defined in *Module.Class* format.  e.g. Device.DeviceLinkProvider
+  :Required: No
+  :Type: string
+  :Default Value: None

 extra_paths
   :Description: By default, components are indexed based upon paths that include objects they have a direct relationship to.
 This option allows additional paths to be specified (this can be useful when indirect containment is used)